 The Whose Thanksgiving Is It Anyway?
 Thanksgiving.
 Ah, yes.
 The time that one of our guests decided that she was Martha Thanksgiving Stewart – and decided to make our Thanksgiving celebration her very own.
 Without asking and without delay, she rushed to the table (nicely set, if I say so myself), removed the flowers at the center, and replaced them with a pair of turkey-shaped candles (not candlesticks, because that would have been bad enough, but candles).
 She then reorganized the refrigerator (that is, shoved all of my platters and bowls aside) to make room for her jell-o mold in the shape of a yes, you guessed it, turkey.
 And finally, the pièce de resistance – she showered the table with turkey-shaped glitter.
 The.
 Entire.
 Table.
 And the floor.
 We were crunching tiny metallic turkeys underfoot for the next two weeks.

-All that having been said, I do love Thanksgiving, albeit not the turkey.
-So not one giblet shows up in my kitchen.
-Instead, I make brisket with all the Thanksgiving sides (tip: it makes great leftovers).
+Despite all the misadventure, I do love Thanksgiving, albeit not the turkey.
+So for years, not one giblet showed up in my kitchen.
+Instead, I made brisket with all the Thanksgiving sides (tip: it makes great leftovers).

 Due to popular demand, though, it seems that turkey (breast) has made its way back onto the menu here.
 But it’s okay, I’ve got this one under control.
 I’m fully confident (well, sort of) that it will turn out perfectly without incident.
 If not, there’s always extra pumpkin pie (purchased from the bakery) for everyone to fill up on.

 What could go wrong?